-As described in Note 1, the Company adopted SFAS 157 on January 1, 2008.
-SFAS 157, among other things, defines fair value, establishes a consistent framework for measuring fair value and expands disclosure for each major asset and liability category measured at fair value on either a recurring or nonrecurring basis.
-SFAS 157 clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+As described in Note 1, the Company adopted SFAS No. 157 on January 1, 2008.
+SFAS No. 157, among other things, defines fair value, establishes a consistent framework for measuring fair value and expands disclosure for each major asset and liability category measured at fair value on either a recurring or nonrecurring basis.
+SFAS No. 157 clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that should be determined based on assumptions that market participants would use in pricing an asset or liability.
-As a basis for considering such assumptions, SFAS 157 establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows:
+As a basis for considering such assumptions, SFAS No. 157 establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows:

-- Level 1: Observable inputs such as quoted prices in active markets; - Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly; and - Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.
+Level 1: Observable inputs such as quoted prices in active markets;

+- · Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly; and - Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.

-The Company's long-term investments at March 31, 2008 include (at par value) \$8.6 million of auction rate securities.
+As of June 30, 2008, the Company held \$8.6 million (at par value) of auction rate securities of which \$2.0 million was classified as short-term marketable securities and \$6.6 million was classified as long-term marketable securities.
+The \$2.0 million auction rate security classified as short-term was redeemed in full at par in July 2008.
 With the liquidity issues experienced in global credit and capital markets, these auction rate securities have experienced multiple failed auctions as the amount of securities submitted for sale has exceeded the amount of purchase orders, and as a result, these affected securities are currently not liquid.
 However, the Company now earns a higher interest rate according to the terms of these securities.
 All of the Company's auction rate securities are secured by either student loans or municipal bonds.
 The student loans are backed by the full faith and credit of the federal government (up to approximately 98% of the value of the student loan).
-Additionally, all of the Company's auction rate securities maintain the highest credit rating of AAA.
+Additionally, all of the Company's auction rate securities maintain credit ratings of AA or AAA.

-At present, in the event the Company needs to access the funds that are in an illiquid state, it may not be able to do so without the possible loss of principal, until a future auction for these investments is successful, another secondary market evolves for these securities, until they are redeemed by the issuer or they mature.
+At present, in the event the Company needs to access its Level 3 auction rate securities that are in an illiquid state, it may not be able to do so without the possible loss of principal until a future auction for these investments is successful, another secondary market evolves for these securities, they are redeemed by the issuer or they mature.
 At this time, the Company has not obtained sufficient evidence to conclude that these auction rate securities will not be settled in the short term, although the market for these investments is presently uncertain.
 If the Company is unable to sell these securities in the market or they are not redeemed, then the Company could be required to hold them to maturity.
 The Company does not have a need to access these funds for operational purposes in the foreseeable future.
 The Company will continue to monitor and evaluate these investments on an ongoing basis for impairment.
-Although the auction rate security investments continue to pay interest according to their stated terms, based on valuation models the Company recorded an unrealized loss of approximately \$0.3 million in accumulated other comprehensive loss as a reduction in shareholders' equity, reflecting adjustments to auction rate security holdings that the Company has concluded have a temporary decline in value due to a lack of liquidity in the global credit markets.
-The carrying value in long-term investments for these auction rate securities at March 31, 2008 is approximately \$8.2 million.
+Although the auction rate security investments continue to pay interest according to their stated terms, based on valuation models the Company recorded an unrealized loss of approximately \$0.3 million in accumulated other comprehensive loss as a reduction in shareholders' equity, reflecting adjustments to auction rate securities included in marketable securities at June 30, 2008, is approximately \$6.2 million.